 The researchers found that 3 to 4 percent of children in each sample met the criteria for NLVD.
 “When applied to the U.S. population under 18, this translates to approximately 2.2 to 2.9 million children having NVLD,” says coauthor Katherine Keyes, PhD, MPH, associate professor of epidemiology at the Columbia Mailman School of Public Health.

-Many of the children in the study who were identified as having NVLD had been diagnosed with attention-deficit hyperactivity disorder (ADHD) or anxiety disorder.
+Many children in the study identified as having NVLD had been diagnosed with attention-deficit hyperactivity disorder (ADHD) or anxiety disorder.
 “While there is some overlap in symptoms between the two disorders, it’s important to distinguish between them so we can begin to develop interventions for NVLD,” says Margolis.

 The researchers plan to submit an application to the American Psychiatric Association to include the disorder in the next (sixth) edition of the DSM.
 They also plan to propose a new name — developmental visual spatial disorder — to improve understanding and recognition of the disorder.